 That’s Ada Lovelace.
 She wrote it in 1841.
 Pretty cool.

 Don’t you wanna learn more?
-Of course you do. at CFR.org where you can find a page for this episode, that includes show notes, a transcript, and a whole lot of articles and resources.
+Of course you do.
+So visit us at CFR.org where you can find a page for this episode, that includes show notes, a transcript, and a whole lot of articles and resources.

 Please subscribe on Apple Podcasts, Spotify, or wherever you get your audio.
 Leave us a review, give us stars, tell your friends!
 We want to hear from you directly too, so write us!
 Our email is email@example.com.